-After each measurement O3 (or NO2) is calculated.
+After each measurement O_3 are calculated.
 After the fifth measurement all data is processed, resulting in a single summary set for the total observation.

 As a safety feature to prevent damage to the detector, the measurement may terminate if, as a result of varying cloud conditions, FW#2 has initially been set to a low attenuation value and clouds suddenly move out of the field of view.